Fragrant, spicy, healthy and totally inexpensive lentil dal is so good, and so easy to make.

 If you're not usually much of a lentil-lover, give this recipe a go and be pleasantly surprised.
 The spices are more fragrant than spicy (add more chilli if you like it hot), and the flavours only improve with time so you'll have lovely leftovers too.
 Dal also freezes well, so it's worth making a big pot.

-- 2 tbsp oil of your choice I used coconut
+- 2 tablespoon oil of your choice I used coconut

 - 2 onions chopped

 - 4 cloves garlic crushed